PoisotLab/ms_metaweb_transfer/manuscript.md

 GBIF to have an exact match to the taxonomy.

-After taxonomic cleaning and reconciliation as outlined in the following sections, the European metaweb had 260 species, and the Canadian species pool has 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
+After taxonomic cleaning and reconciliation as outlined in the following sections, the mammalian European metaweb had 260 species, and the Canadian species pool has 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
 The similarity for both species pool predictably increases with higher taxonomic order, with 19% of